 Keep in regular contact

 Senior loneliness is a serious issue in the UK.
 A recent report by Age UK found that more than one million elderly people regularly go a month or more without speaking to anyone.
 Chronic loneliness can have a huge impact on an elderly person’s mental health and put them at risk of numerous medical conditions.
+Let them stay in one of those senior apartment complexes for a comfortable living.
 Make an effort to stay in regular contact with your elderly parents, especially if you have a parent who lives alone.